Russ Harvey Consulting - Computer and Internet Services

 Content Management Systems

-Content Management Systems include blogging software.
+Content Management Systems include blogging software like WordPress.

 Most people aren't familiar with that terminology but they have heard about the world's most popular platform: WordPress.

-WordPress was originally developed as a blogging platform but since then it has been widely used to develop websites.
+WordPress was originally developed as a blogging platform but since then has been widely used to develop websites.

 The WordPress blogging interface is an example of how a CMS appears to the end user